ambroiselebs/api-server/README.md

 ## 💻 Configuration

 ### Connection to the database :
-The database connection is done from the line 21 to 27
+The database connection is done in a json file in `./resources/database.json`
 ```
 host = the ip of your database
 user = the username that you will use